botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 - `message`: either `nil` to create a channel thread, or a message ID to create a message thread.
 - `private`: whether the thread is private.
   Default `false`.
-- `auto_archive_duration`: how long the thread will show in the channel list after inactivity. : how long the thread will show in the channel list after inactivity.<br> Valid values are 60, 1440, 4320, and 10080 minutes.
+- `auto_archive_duration`: how long the thread will show in the channel list after inactivity.
+  Valid values are 60, 1440, 4320, and 10080 minutes.
   Defaults to 10080 (7 days).
 - `invitable`: whether non-moderators can add other members to the thread. (true/false)